Best Free Standing Punching Bags For Home - Stand Up Heavy Bag Options Reviewed

 Some folks have improvised using a new fill material – gravel or rock.

-Although no manufacturer will tell you to use rock as a fill material it works.
+Although no manufacturer will tell you to use rock as a fill material, it works.
+Even female athletes wearing women's boxing gloves will not have a hard time with a rock-filled standing heavy bag.

 In any case, using rocks guarantees that there will be no leakage in the base because they are large.
 Also, it is the heaviest of three materials, so you can rest assured you will get “rock-solid” stability.